How to write a post interview thank you letter

 Hi [Interviewer Name],

-I just wanted to thank you for inviting me to your office today.
-It was great to hear about [Name of company] goals for [company’s goals].
-[Name of company] seems like a wonderful place to work—and not just because you mentioned [positive things mentioned about the company/role]!
-I really admire the mission that drives your business and looks forward to the opportunity to work with your team to implement some of the ideas I mentioned around redesigning the homepage.
+Thank you for inviting me to your office today.
+It was great to hear about [Company Name]’s goals for [company’s goals].
+[Company Name] seems like a wonderful place to work – and not just because you mentioned [positive things about the company/role]!
+I admire the mission that drives your business and look forward to the opportunity to work with your team to implement some of the ideas I mentioned during the interview.

 Have a great rest of your week,